An offering at the lotus feet of the divine…..

 As a unique feat, Sastha has His right leg raised and has the sendu in left hand.
 In a hurry to give dharshan to Sage Agasthiyar, it is said that He has interchanged His legs position.
 Agasthiyar is seen in front of Sastha.

-Tirunelveli – Papanasam – Thenkasi
+Thirunelveli – Papanasam – Thenkasi

-1) Paripoorna Kirupaswarar Shiva Temple
+1) Sri Paripoorna Kirupaswarar Shiva Temple

-2) Govinda Mahalakshmi Temple
+2) Sri Govinda Mahalakshmi / Sri Lakshmi Narayana Temple

 The temple is recently renovated and the people claim to have seen the Goddess walking through agragaram in the early morning, as if a bright light is passing through